nakutnyi/load_timer/README.md

-# Measure multiple sites load time using Serverless framework and AWS Lambda
+# Measure multiple sites load time using Serverless framework with AWS Lambda

 Try it yourself with Postman or similar app:
 ![screenshot](screenshot.png)